 - Deterring investors: Internal Revenue Code 409A compliance is part of the due diligence for every investor and acquirer.
 A missing or non-compliant report can delay or deter future investors.

-There are cases where valuations are genuinely too high due to mistaken assumptions.
+There are cases where valuations are genuinely too high due to mistaken assumptions or flawed methodology.
 Start by reading your report and consider the following:

 - Are the company narrative and risk profile accurate?
 Are there long-term concerns about the company that makes it riskier?